beerjs/reno/README.md

 # BeerJS: Reno

-The sole purpose of BeerJS Reno is to find, strengthen, and grow the JavaScript community in Reno...
-That and have a few beers of course.
+The sole purpose of BeerJS Reno is to find, strengthen, and grow the JavaScript community in our city...  well, that and have a few beers of course.

 Right now this is just a place to rub shoulders with some of your fellow engineers.